Have you ever wondered how does WhatsApp earn money?

 A clear business plan helps customers and investors understand the vision of the company.
 WhatsApp Inc. was clear in its intention.

-In the times before WhatsApp messenger, communication in a non-vocal form as possible by sending SMS (Short Message Service) and MMS (Multi-Media Service).
+Before WhatsApp messenger, communication in a non-vocal form was only possible by sending SMS and MMS.

 The founders of WhatsApp messenger were clear in their minds about the mission of their service.